 3rd August

-…the same size for 20 years.
-SORBUS ‘Hilling Spire’ SORBUS ‘Hilling Spire’ Sorbus ‘Hilling Spire’ – this plant was a present from Trevor (Yorkshire) Green who grafts sorbus as a…
+…remained the same size for 20 years.
+SORBUS ‘Hilling Spire’ SORBUS ‘Hilling Spire’ Sorbus ‘Hilling Spire’ – this plant was a present from Trevor (Yorkshire) Green who grafts sorbus as…

-…with the unusual mixture of red and yellow.
-Parrotia persica ‘Persian Spire’ Parrotia persica ‘Persian Spire’ Quercus liaotungensis leaves turn brown and hold on the younger trees but the colours…
+…autumn colours too with the unusual mixture of red and yellow.
+Parrotia persica ‘Persian Spire’ Parrotia persica ‘Persian Spire’ Quercus liaotungensis leaves turn brown and hold on the younger trees…

 …‘Countess of Haddington’ (indoor grown) Rhododendron ‘Countess of Haddington’ Rhododendron ‘Countess of Haddington’ Pinus wallichiana with cones Pinus wallichiana Pinus wallichiana Chamaecyparis lawsoniana ‘Little Spire’ Chamaecyparis lawsoniana ‘Little Spire’ Chamaecyparis…

-…November.
-The two flowers may have been blown open prematurely in the wind as the colours are very pale.
-Rhododendron nobleanum Sorbus ‘Hilling Spire’ with attractive yellow berries which are…
+…have been blown open prematurely in the wind as the colours are very pale.
+Rhododendron nobleanum Sorbus ‘Hilling Spire’ with attractive yellow berries which are already dropping fast.
+Sorbus ‘Hilling…

-…when it is out with scores of other crosses and novelties.
-Magnolia ‘Aphrodite’ Magnolia ‘Aphrodite’ Magnolia ‘Burgundy Star’ – perhaps the best colour seen today but M. ‘Burgundy Spire’ looks…
+…and novelties.
+Magnolia ‘Aphrodite’ Magnolia ‘Aphrodite’ Magnolia ‘Burgundy Star’ – perhaps the best colour seen today but M. ‘Burgundy Spire’ looks better even than this as a new introduction which…